Fatah: Lebanon

-In 1976, with strategic planning help from the Lebanese Army, the alliance of Christian militias, spearheaded by the National Liberal Party of former President Cammille Chamoun militant branch, the noumour el ahrar (NLP Tigers), took a pivotal refugee camp in the Eastern part of Beirut, the Tel al-Zaatar camp, after a six-month siege, also known as Tel al-Zaatar massacre in which hundreds perished.
+In 1976, with strategic planning help from the Lebanese Army, the alliance of Christian militias, spearheaded by the National Liberal Party of former President Camille Chamoun's militant branch, the Free Tigers, took a pivotal refugee camp in the Eastern part of Beirut, the Tel al-Zaatar camp, after a six-month siege, also known as the Tel al-Zaatar massacre in which hundreds perished.
 Arafat and Abu Jihad blamed themselves for not successfully organizing a rescue effort.

 PLO cross-border raids against Israel grew somewhat during the late 1970s.
-One of the most severe – known as the Coastal Road massacre – occurred on 11 March 1978.
+One of the most severe – known as the Coastal road massacre – occurred on 11 March 1978.
 A force of nearly a dozen Fatah fighters landed their boats near a major coastal road connecting the city of Haifa with Tel Aviv-Yafo.
 There they hijacked a bus and sprayed gunfire inside and at passing vehicles, killing thirty-seven civilians.
 In response, the IDF launched Operation Litani three days later, with the goal of taking control of Southern Lebanon up to the Litani River.
 The IDF achieved this goal, and Fatah withdrew to the north into Beirut.

 Israel invaded Lebanon again in 1982.
 Beirut was soon besieged and bombarded by the IDF; to end the siege, the US and European governments brokered an agreement guaranteeing safe passage for Arafat and Fatah – guarded by a multinational force – to exile in Tunis.
 Despite the exile, many Fatah commanders and fighters remained in Lebanon, and they faced the War of the Camps in the 1980s in their fight with the Shia Amal Movement and also in connection with internal schisms within the Palestinian factions.

 After 1993

 Presidential and legislative elections

-Until his 2004 death, Arafat headed the Palestinian National Authority, the provisional entity created as a result of the Oslo Accords.
-Soon after Arafat's death, Farouk Kaddoumi was elected to the post, which he continues to hold.
+In the 1993–1995 Oslo Accords, Fatah, as part of the PLO, made some interim agreements with Israel, including recognition of Israel by the PLO.
+Until his 2004 death, Arafat headed the Palestinian National Authority, the provisional entity created as a result of those Oslo Accords.
+Soon after Arafat's death, Faruq al-Qaddumi was elected to the post.

 Fatah nominated Mahmoud Abbas in the Palestinian presidential election of 2005.

 In 2005, Hamas won in nearly all the municipalities it contested.
 Political analyst Salah Abdel-Shafi told the BBC about the difficulties of Fatah leadership: "I think it's very, very serious – it's becoming obvious that they can't agree on anything."
 Fatah is "widely seen as being in desperate need of reform," as "the PA's performance has been a story of corruption and incompetence – and Fatah has been tainted."